 People reading this might wonder how we, as a society, could possibly afford to live if a large percentage of our current jobs are filled by technology.

 The idea is that technology will advance (and financial systems will change) to the point where our current idea of money will no longer exist.
-Instead, we will trade tokens of value on a blockchain in order to facilitate trade, trials for such systems are already well underway.
+Instead, we will trade tokens of value on a blockchain in order to facilitate trade, without the need for banks or a debt-based money system.
+Trials for such systems are already well underway.

 It is also quite likely that new technology will provide a form of very cheap energy that enables any community to produce their basic energy needs.
 While solar is far from “free energy” it is making great strides in terms of providing affordable energy across the globe, even to areas where the electric grid does not reach.
 Other technologies may soon arise to provide even cheaper energy sources.